Christie's puts $500 million art bonanza on display

-LONDON (Reuters) - Christie’s will showcase highlights of its summer season in London with a public exhibition of some of the most valuable lots from an art auction series expected to raise more than 300 million pounds ($470 million).
+LONDON (Reuters) - Christie’s will showcase highlights of its summer season in London with a public exhibition of some of the most valuable lots from an art auction series expected to raise more than 300 million pounds.

 Leading works by British landscape painter John Constable, 20th century titans Francis Bacon, Lucian Freud and Yves Klein and 17th century Dutch master Rembrandt will go on display from Tuesday until Thursday this week.